KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_uggathaaa_request_1_0.md

-I will take this to the Matriarch.
+I think this request has merit, but we shall see what we see.